 To echo or not to echo?
 That is the question!
 A lot of vets consider diagnostic imaging equipment to be expensive and unnecessary for our furry friends.
-However, those that use ultrasound see the obvious difference since it facilitates the daily work of the doctor, and most importantly, helps to diagnose our pets more accurately and treat them accordingly.
+However, those that use veterinary ultrasound see the obvious difference since it facilitates the daily work of the doctor, and most importantly, helps to diagnose our pets more accurately and treat them accordingly.

 Ultrasound is a non-invasive way to diagnose the patient, it has no side-effects, is actually cheaper and saves time compared to other imaging modalities for both serious cases and when minor health issues come up.
 If the animal swallows something that can harm its inner organs, the vet can immediately echo the patient and identify what kind of treatment it needs.
-Whereas, without the ultrasound the veterinarian would have to feel the abdomen of the pet, try to approximately locate the object without any precision and, as a result, might end up giving the wrong treatment.
+Whereas, without the veterinary ultrasound the veterinarian would have to feel the abdomen of the pet, try to approximately locate the object without any precision and, as a result, might end up giving the wrong treatment.
 Nobody wants that.

 It can be helpful in diagnosing a pet's heart problem.
 Echo cardiology refers to the imaging of the heart with ultrasound.
 This is almost an indispensable method of detecting certain types of heart diseases.
 Ultrasound can be useful in seeing the heart functioning in real time and if any abnormalities exist.
 You can see if the heart valve does not open and close properly, thus providing the pet with the right treatment.
 One of the key things here is to use the right ultrasound gel with no dyes or added chemicals to get the best image possible.